 If you're intrigued by how a computer can be used to generate poems, give digital found poem a try and see if by pure chance (that's called aleatory, isn't it), it will generate a poem for you that you'll find worth your while.

 If you're a poetry teacher and looking for a way to spice up your poetry writing class or workshop, digital found poem may just be the tool you're looking for.
 Let students play with digital found poem, shaping and molding lines that they see poetic potential in and discarding the rest.
-For a beginner, thirty minutes of working with words provided may be a more enjoyable and productive way to start each writing day than to have to stare at that proverbial blank page and hoping that somehow the words will come.
+For a beginning poet, thirty minutes of working with words provided may be a more enjoyable and productive way to start each writing day than to have to stare at that proverbial blank page and hoping that somehow the words will come.

 The user interface (UI) of digital found poem looks as follows.
 Click the generate new poetic text button and you'll get completely new text to play with.